How to Raise Pool pH When it is Low

 To raise the pH level in a pool, you can use either baking soda (sodium bicarbonate) or soda ash (sodium carbonate).
 You should add these in stages until the pH is between 7.2 and 7.6.
-Adding too much, too quickly, can have some adverse effects on your pool.
+Adding too much, too quickly, can adversely affect your pool.

-Even when pool maintenance is carried out properly, the pH levels can still drop to dangerous levels, both for the pool equipment and the swimmers.
-It is therefore important to know how to quickly and safely increase the pH in your swimming pool water.
+Even when pool maintenance is carried out properly, the pH levels can still drop to dangerous levels for the pool equipment and swimmers.
+It is, therefore, important to know how to quickly and safely increase the pH in your swimming pool water.

 How to increase pH in pool – step by step

 It is not a complicated procedure to raise pH levels.
-Just remember to not try and raise it too much in one go, otherwise, that could lead to other problems.
+Just remember not to try to raise it too much in one go; otherwise, that could lead to other problems.

 1. Test the water

 A pool’s pH level is a measurement of acidity, and it is measured on a pH scale from 0 to 14, with lower numbers being more acidic and higher numbers being less acidic or alkaline (base).
-Test the water using test strips or liquid to determine how far off the ideal reading of 7.2 and 7.6 your pool water is.
+Test the water using test strips or liquid to determine how far off your pool water is from the ideal reading of 7.2 and 7.6.

-You can also take a water sample to your local pool store to be analyzed and many will do this free of charge.
-Just be mindful that their main motivation for providing this service is to sell you chemicals.
+You can also take a water sample to your local pool store to be analyzed; many will do this free of charge.
+Just be mindful that their main motivation for this service is selling you chemicals.

 2. Work out the amount of chemicals you need

-To work out how much baking soda or how much soda ash to add you will need to know the approximate volume of water in your pool.
+To work out how much baking soda or soda ash to add, you must know the approximate volume of water in your pool.
 You can read this post to find out how to calculate the volume of water.

 I suggest that you always add the chemicals in stages – add some, wait a few hours and retest.
 Add more if necessary.